 - Try a restaurant in a new neighborhood.
-A change of scenery and trying new cuisine can open you up to new cultures therefore new conversations.
+A change of scenery and trying new cuisine can open you up to new cultures and therefore new conversations.

 - Get creative in the bedroom.
-Just remember that whether you’re dating or in a committed relationship, it’s important to discuss sexual boundaries with your partner to enhance the connection and pleasure.
+Just remember that whether you’re dating or in a committed relationship, it’s important to discuss sexual boundaries with your partner to enhance connection and pleasure.